RomeoKilo125/a11y-cert-notes/cpacc-study/10-UD-for-learning.md

 ## Multiple Means of Representation

+Just like with the web and the phyisical world, make sure that students can perceive information in a way that works for them.

 presenting information with different media (e.g. written, visual, demonstrative, auditory, tactile) benefits all users, not just those experiencing disabilities

 - provide options for perception
+	- talk about it
+	- show it
+	- demonstrate it
+	- let them touch it
 - provide options for language, mathematical expression, symbols
+	- explain symbols, give explanations and definitions for unfamiliar or new terms
+	- highlight and emphasize the relationships between structures
 - provide options for comprehension
+	- draw connections to information the learner already has
+	- focus and emphasize critical information
+	- progressive guidance (smaller bits to larger bits) to support information processing
+	- provide mnemonics and generalizations to support transfer and retention of knowlege

 ## Multiple Means of Action & Expression

 providing various ways for students to demonstrate their learning. (e.g. again written, visual, verbal, artistic)

 - provide options for physical action
+	- give students opportunities to interact with and manipulate the information
 - provide options for expression and communication
+	-
 - provide options for executive functions

 ## Multiple Means of Engagement